-Transportation services

-You are covered for up to 10 one-way non-emergent trips within the plan service area to any health related location.
-Each one-way trip must not exceed 50 miles.
+What you must pay when you get Services that are covered for you these services Transportation services You are covered for up to 10 one-way non-emergent \$0 copay for up to 10 one-way trips trips within the plan service area to any health related per year to or from any healthlocation.
+Each one-way trip must not exceed 50 miles. related location.
 Please contact Clover Member Services at 1-888-778-1478 to arrange a ride.
 Arrangements should be made at least 24 business hours in advance.